konfuzio-ai/document-validation-ui/docs/tutorials.md

 ### Iframe Integration

 - **Ideal for**: Simple embedding of DVUI into websites without direct interaction with the application's backend or for rapidly prototyping.
 - **Advantages**: Easy to implement.
 - **Considerations**: Limited customization options and potential security concerns.
 Best for read-only document viewing   or when other integration methods are not feasible.

 #### HTML iframe as Public Document

 You can mark your Documents as public.
 Marking Documents as "public" will generate a read-only, publicly accessible URL that does not require authentication.
 This allows you to share a link to the Document and its extracted data, or embed it in another website.
 See [Read Only mode](#read-only-mode) for reference.

 ##### Share a Document with a link

 From the details page, you can copy a public URL to your Document, which you can share with other people.
 Apart from the URL, it does not contain any Konfuzio branding.

-This lightweight version contains an image version of the PDF pages, and its currently extracted metadata (Annotation sets, Label sets, Labels).
+This lightweight version contains an image version of the PDF pages, and its currently extracted metadata (Annotation Sets, Label Sets, Labels).
 Any modification you make to the Document in the Document Validation UI is reflected here.

 Currently, this public view is not allowed to be indexed by search engines.

 If you need to programmatically generate public links, you can use the format `https://app.konfuzio.com/d/<id>/`.
 You can retrieve the ID of a Document from your Konfuzio dashboard or the API.
 Document IDs that don’t exist or are not public will return a 404 error.

 #### Embed a Konfuzio Document on another website

 From the details page, you can copy an example HTML snippet that allows you to embed a public Document within an iframe.
 Visually, it looks the same as the above-mentioned public Document view, and in fact, its internal implementation is the same.
 However, to prevent abuse, you first need to configure your Project’s “domain whitelist” setting.
 This only needs to be done once per Project for each domain you want to allow.

 #### Add your domain(s) to the Project’s domain whitelist